This connection method has been deprecated.

 Create an Application User for Microsoft Dynamics that is associated with the Azure App you just registered.
 This user does not need to have a Client Access License and may have their Access Mode set to Non-interactive.

-Create an Application User that has the Act-On Integration app assigned.
+Within Power Platform, create an Application User that has the Act-On Integration app assigned.

 Step 5: Connect to Act-On